TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: Detailed Experimental Results

 \subsubsection{Handball Tournament Scheduling}

-Recall from \Cref{sec:hts-eval1} that the row cost constraints that sped up HTS elsewhere~\cite{dekker-etal-autotabling-17} were not tabulated here because they fail a progress check.
-Instead, our method tabulates constraints arising from decomposition of regular constraints, among others.
-Results are shown in \Cref{fig:grid-dek}.
-There is a clear benefit for the conventional CP solvers, the 95\% confidence intervals for Gecode, Minion, and Minion (Conflict) are \([1.27, 3.89]\), \([2.68, 34.75]\), and \([2.29, 6.06]\) respectively.
-The dynamic variable ordering of Minion (Conflict) helps to solve HTS efficiently.
-The solvers with conflict learning solve HTS much faster (with no timeouts), and all show a slow-down with tabulation.
-The 95\% confidence intervals for Cadical, Cadical (MDD), and Chuffed are \([0.70, 0.87]\), \([0.85, 1.00]\) (not significant), and \([0.50, 0.66]\) respectively.
+For this problem class there is a clear benefit for the conventional CP solvers: the 95\% confidence intervals for Gecode and Minion are \([2.49, 9.66]\) and \([1.56, 6.62]\) respectively.
+For all other solvers, the instances are too easy to show a clear difference.
+Total times are around 10 seconds for every instance, both with and without TabID.
+The 95\% confidence intervals for Kissat, Kissat (MDD), Chuffed, and OR-Tools are \([1.02, 1.16]\), \([0.89, 0.99]\), \([0.74, 0.96]\), and \([1.37, 1.62]\) respectively.